Thelma Raye

-Thelma Victoria Maud Bell-Morton (6 September 1890 - 29 June 1966), known by her stage name Thelma Raye, was a British actress, singer and model performing in musical comedies and other light entertainment.
+Thelma Victoria Maud Bell-Morton (6 September 1890 - 29 June 1966), known professionally as Thelma Raye, was a British actress, singer and model performing in musical comedies and other light entertainment.
 In a career of twenty years she appeared in Great Britain, the United States and in Australia, where she became Queen of the Tivoli Follies.
 Today she is mainly remembered as the first wife of Ronald Colman.

 Early life

-Thelma Raye was born in Rio de Janeiro, Brazil, to Hugh Bell-Morton (1847-1900) of Glasgow and Bertha Blanche Caucanas (1859-1932) from France.
-She was the youngest sister of Alice (1882-1985), Laura (1884-1968) and Elsie (1888-1895).
+Thelma Raye was born in Rio de Janeiro, Brazil, to Hugh Bell-Morton of Glasgow and Bertha Blanche Caucanas from France.
+She was the youngest sister of Alice, Laura and Elsie.
 Her parents were married on the 1st November 1879 at the British Consulate in Rio de Janeiro, where her father worked as representative of the Commercial Telegram Bureaux.
 When Hugh Bell-Morton died after landing from the SS Oravia in Liverpool, the family settled in 51, Kingsley Road, and Raye attended the nearby Girls’ High School in 171, Bedford Street.
 She learned to play the violin and the piano as a child and later, after moving to London, she learned singing from Francis Korbay.